 Get Out & Explore!

-When you’re tired of seeing the giant balls of string, the world’s largest brick, or Cadillacs buried front-end down in the desert, steer your RV to some odd natural wonders.
+When you’re tired of seeing the giant balls of string, the world’s largest brick, or Cadillacs buried front-end down in the desert, rent an RV and visit some odd natural wonders.
 The American west is full of them, and the five mentioned here are a good start.
 They’re beautiful, they’re strange, and they’re good reminders that the earth is a weird and wonderful place.